How to apply life-cycle thinking and LCA to design products for the circular economy

 On 21 October 2009, the EU adopted the Directive 2009/125/EC on ecodesign, which focuses on reducing the energy consumption of products throughout their entire life cycle.

-For more information on EU ecodesign and products affected by the EuP Directive, visit the EC ecodesign overview.
+For more information on EU ecodesign and products affected by the EuP Directive, visit the EU ecodesign overview.

-The Directive was transposed in the UK by the Eco-design for Energy-related Products Regulations 2010; see also related guidance.
+The Directive was transposed in the UK in 2010 but may change soon; see current guidance.

 Successful ecodesign must integrate "life-cycle thinking" into the design process: potential environmental impacts of the future product/service must be considered in the very early stages of its design.